mrbannerbear/corporate-event-management/event-management/task_description.md

 10. Once logged in, the user name, profile picture and the logout button should appear on the header.
 If the user clicks on the logout button, make sure to log him/her out.    `DONE.`

 11. Add two more routes.
 Relevant to your website.
 These two routes will be private.
-You can put anything relevant to your site on these two routes.    `PENDING.`
+You can put anything relevant to your site on these two routes.    `DONE.`

 12. Add a 404 page (not found page)    `PENDING.`

 ### :gift: Bonus Requirements:

-1. Answer to the questions given in the `questions_and_answers.md` file.
+1. Answer to the questions given in the `questions_and_answers.md` file. `DONE.`

 2. Add at least 5 meaningful Github commits.
 Meaningful `readme.md` file containing your website name and a link to your live site.
-Add at least five bullet points mentioning different features and functionalities of your website.
+Add at least five bullet points mentioning different features and functionalities of your website. `PENDING.`

 3. Make the website responsive.
 Make sure the site looks different on desktop and mobile responsive.
-Tablet responsive is optional.
+Tablet responsive is optional. `DONE.`

-4. Explore the [AOS package](https://www.npmjs.com/package/aos) and implement it your Homepage.
+4. Explore the [AOS package](https://www.npmjs.com/package/aos) and implement it your Homepage. `DONE.`

 ### :scroll: Additional information:

 1. Create your own fake data.
-You should load the data from a `.json` file.
+You should load the data from a `.json` file. `DONE.`
-2. Host image on imgbb or any other hosting platform.
+2. Host image on imgbb or any other hosting platform. `DONE.`
-3. You are free to use any css library you want.
+3. You are free to use any css library you want. `DONE.`
-4. Environment variable is recommended but optional
+4. Environment variable is recommended but optional `DONE.`
-5. Try to host your site on Firebase (netlifiy host will need extra configuration)
+5. Try to host your site on Firebase (netlifiy host will need extra configuration) `DONE.`

 ### :pushpin: What to submit